 You can use office successfully on your computer

-It is strongly recommended to have check on your computer by the technical support member.
+It is strongly recommended to have a check on your computer by the technical support member.